Appealing a final result

 Please address one or more of the appeal criteria as outlined in the Course Management and Assessment Procedure Manual (PDF, 761) (pg 54).

-If you are a potential graduate and appealing a final result, you will need to meet every criterion (PDF 761KB) (pg 56) outlined in this manual.
+If you are a potential graduate and appealing a final result, you will need to meet every criterion outlined in the above manual.

 Statements such as the following are insufficient grounds for appeal: